Enjoy our 2018 line-up of free mini-concerts!

 Beautiful music will get you into the spirit of Christmas – and offer an antidote to the rush-rush of commercial holidays – during free mini-concerts every Wednesday in Grass Valley.

-Free half-hour concerts start at 5 p.m. every Wednesday, Nov.
-30 and Dec.
-7, 14 and 21, at PEACE Lutheran Church, 828 W. Main St., near downtown Grass Valley.
-Music on organ, recorder, flute, string quartet and handbells will evoke a contemplative state of waiting and watching – the traditional mood in the weeks before Christmas.
+Free half-hour concerts start at 5:30 p.m. every Wednesday, Dec.
+5, 12 and 19, at PEACE Lutheran Church, 828 W. Main St., near downtown Grass Valley.
+Music on organ and handbells will evoke a contemplative state of waiting and watching – the traditional mood in the weeks before Christmas.

 Here’s the line-up:

-After the concert, a short and optional worship service will follow the moving, musical format of Holden Evening Prayer.
-Music includes a modern interpretation of “The Magnificat.”
+After the concert, you are invited to stay for a short and uplifting prayer service that reflects the mood of the season.
+The musical format of Holden Evening Praye includes chanting, singing, prayer, Bible readings and a modern interpretation of “The Magnificat.”

 Strony is the staff organist at PEACE and plays every Sunday during worship services at 8:30 and 11 a.m.
 He is a nationally recognized player of both the theater and classical organ, specializing in authentic scores for silent movies.
 He has toured internationally, recorded nearly 30 albums, is sought after as an organ consultant, gives seminars and authored a popular book on playing the organ.
 The Allen Organ Co. honored him by building a model named for him.